abcordova/OsmiumMine.Core/docs/rest_api.md

 Description:

-All security rules matching the specified path will be deleted.
+Any security rule matching the ID will be removed.
 Please note that these changes will not persist after a server restart.

+Result notes:

+`404` if an ID does not match any rules.

 ##### Batch-Clearing Rules